MikeBarcl/mikebarcl.github.io/index.md

 To help with some back problems and generally improve myself I started Yoga with [Kathryn](https://www.facebook.com/Yoga.with.Kathryn).
 I've not been in a while but hope to again in the future

-I used to be a member of my local [Hackspace](http://swansea.hackspace.org.uk/) and enjoy a bit of tinkering but agian not been in a while.
+I used to be a member of my local [Hackspace](http://swansea.hackspace.org.uk/) and enjoy a bit of tinkering but again not been in a while.

 #Religion
 I didn't think I had one until my mum recently told me I was a [Pantheist](https://en.wikipedia.org/wiki/Pantheism) , thanks mum